Crate training: Rationale

 Proponents of crate training argue that dogs are den animals and that the crate acts as a substitute for a den.
 While this is a widely held belief, there is little evidence to support it.
 Borchelt (1984) states:

 The average dog book refers to dogs as "den dwelling" animals and presumes that confining imparts a feeling of security to a puppy.
 Dogs, in fact, are not den dwelling animals, although in a variety of canids the dam will construct a nest (often underground) for the pups.
 The nest is a defense against predators and protection against inclement weather.
 The pups use it as a "home base" from which they explore, investigate and play.
 There is no door on the den which encloses the pups for many hours.

 Nevertheless, a dog can learn to tolerate confinement in a crate and accept it as a place of comfort and safety.
-The Humane Society of America recommends crate training to create a place of security and comfort for a dog, while cautioning that it is not the best solution to animal behavior problems.
+The Humane Society of the United States recommends crate training to create a place of security and comfort for a dog, while cautioning that it is not the best solution to animal behavior problems.

 Crate training may also reduce stress and anxiety in a dog that later requires confinement in a crate when visiting a vet, when traveling, during recuperation from an injury, and when confinement is necessary to protect your dog while you are away for short periods of time.